OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 *   how long we will retain your personal information or how that retention period will be determined. and
 *   the safeguards in place to protect your information when it is transferred to third parties or third countries.

-Finally, you can ask us: (a) not to collect or use your personal information for certain purposes. (b) to delete your personal information. or (c) to provide your personal information to a third party.
+Finally, you can ask us: (a) not to collect or use your personal information for certain purposes. (b) to update or delete your personal information. or (c) to provide your personal information to a third party.

 To make any of these requests, please contact us at https://support.logmeininc.com/contactus which allows you to make a request online or through a phone call.